Kyle-Hermens/swimscraper/README.md

 ## Installation

 In order to build this repository, you must have [Leiningen](https://leiningen.org/) and the Java SDK installed on your machine.
 You should also have [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) installed.
 Leiningen must also be in your path.
-Once you have installed both of these:
+Once you have installed these:

 *  ```git clone https://github.com/Kyle-Hermens/swimscraper.git```
 * ```cd swimscraper```